vigabatrin (Oral route)

 Precautions While Using vigabatrin

 vigabatrin may cause permanent vision loss.
 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
-It is very important that your ophthalmologist (eye doctor) check your child's or your eyes approximately every 3 months for any visual problems.
+It is very important that your ophthalmologist (eye doctor) check your child's or your eyes within 4 weeks after starting treatment, every 3 months during treatment, and about 3 to 6 months after stopping treatment with vigabatrin.

 vigabatrin may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
+Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
+Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

 Check with your doctor right away if you or your child are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.